Key Takeaway

 Will GLP-1 medication cure my PCOS?

 PCOS is a chronic condition without a cure.
-However, GLP-1 medications can significantly improve the metabolic and hormonal dysfunction that drives symptoms.
+But GLP-1 medications can significantly improve the metabolic and hormonal dysfunction that drives symptoms.
 Many women experience substantial symptom relief while on treatment.
 Maintaining a healthy weight and lifestyle after treatment helps sustain these gains.

 Can I take GLP-1 medication with birth control pills?